flounderK/ffs/README.md

 ```

 ## Defining Types
-Types can be defined by using C struct packing codes, however this invalidates the new type name as a potential candidate for field names:
+Types can be defined by using python struct packing codes, however this invalidates the new type name as a potential candidate for field names:
 ```
 typedef ten_bytes 10B
 ```